dbooth-boston/xltablediff/README.md

 The `--out OUTFILE.xlsx` "option" is required, and tells xltablediff to write the resulting comparison to OUTFILE.xslx .

 The resulting output file highlights differences found between the old and new tables.
+The first row in the output file shows the command used to generate it.
 The first column in the output file contains a marker indicating whether the row changed:
 ```
     -   Row deleted